 \begin{corollary} Fix any $\delta\in(0,\exp(-1))$.
 Assume there exists some $C_*>0$ (allowed to depend on $T$) such that $e(x,\pi^*(x))\geq C_*$ for $\PP_X$-almost all $x\in \cX$.
 Suppose we choose $\beta = c \cdot \sqrt{ \ndim(\Pi) \log(TK^2) + \log(16/\delta) }$ for some $c\geq 10\sqrt{2}$, and suppose $T\geq 3$.
 Then with probability at least $1-2\delta$, \# \cL(\hat\pi;\cC,\Pi) \leq \min\bigg\{ 2c \cdot \sqrt{ \frac{ \ndim(\Pi) \log(TK^2)}{C_* T} } \cdot \log(2/\delta)^{3/2} ,1\bigg\}, \# where $\hat\pi$ is defined in~\eqref{eq:def_pess} and $\pi^* = \argmax_{\pi\in\Pi} Q(\pi;\cC)$. \end{corollary}

 The proof is provided in Appendix~\ref{app:subsec_cor_fixed}.
 Corollary~\ref{cor:fixed} implies that efficient policy learning with a rate of $T^{-1/2}$ is feasible as long as the optimal policy is explored well.
-This condition is strictly weaker than that in the literature~\citep{kitagawa2018should}.
+It is helpful to compare Corollary~\ref{cor:fixed} to state-of-the-art results in the literature to gain more intutitions.~\cite{kitagawa2018should} show that the greedy policy obeys $\cL(\hat\pi_{\text{greedy}};\cC,\Pi) \lesssim \sqrt{\ndim(\Pi) /(\underline{C}T)}$ under the condition that $\bar{C}>0$, where $\lesssim$ hides logarithmic terms, and $\underline{C}=\inf_{x,a}e(x,a)$.
+Compared with this result, PPL broadens the scenarios where efficient policy learning is feasible, as it could happen that $\bar{C}=0$ but $C_*>0$.
+In addition, PPL achieves sharper statistical rates as it holds deterministically that $C_* \geq \bar{C}$.

+Finally, we extend Theorem~\ref{thm:fix_upper} and show that the performance of PPL is comparable to any reference policy under consideration.
+Its proof slightly modifies that of Theorem~\ref{thm:fix_upper}, and can be found in Appendix~\ref{app:cor_general}.